Looking for Answers?

 OUR VIDEO ABOUT PSYCHOEDUCATIONAL ASSESSMENT IS COMING SOON!

 When children, youth, or adults are struggling with mood, worries, social relationships, work or school stress, or a variety of other presenting concerns, a mental health assessment may be recommended as a good place to start.
 This process typically consists of a couple of hours of interviewing and questionnaires to form a clear diagnostic picture or direction for treatment.
 This type of assessment will be written into a short report that provides clear guidelines and next steps for support.
-This process may or may not result in a diagnosis, as with any assessment, but will certainly provide insights and direction to the client and clinician to make treatment and supports the most direct and applicable as possible.
+This process may or may not result in a diagnosis, as with any assessment, but will certainly provide insights and direction to the client and psychologist to make treatment and supports the most direct and applicable as possible.
+This type of assessment can be completed by any of our psychologists; you will most likely work with a counselling psychologist who can continue with treatment after the assessment, if appropriate.

 First Appointment - you will meet with your psychologist and the psychologist will listen to your reason for coming in.
 You will be asked a series of questions to gain insight into the main problem.
 By the end of the appointment you will make a plan together about how to proceed.